As I mentioned in my last article that it is quite confusing for beginners to understand what is the difference between

 .methodName(arguments).
 Here, methodName is the name of your method and you can pass the required arguments.

-Unlike constructors, you can define your methods inside a JSON object and rest is the same.
+Unlike constructors, you can define your methods inside a JSON object and the rest is the same.

 Did you notice that every time we call a method to get or set the data, we have to add parentheses even if it doesn't take any argument?
 Sometimes, it's a bit frustrating if we're dealing with the objects because we can also set the properties directly by assigning values.
 To solve this problem to some extent, we have a couple of accessor methods: